thijstriemstra/garduino/arduino/pygarden/README.md

 Controls 12V water valve and 12V water pump and starts them once a day to water the plants for a period of time.

+Device status is displayed on a small 0.91 inch OLED screen.

-Also includes a manual mode controlled by a button to enable/disable the water valve manually.
+Includes a manual mode controlled by a button to enable/disable the water valve manually.

 Sensors: